AurevoirXavier/kv-server/README.md

 4. open a new console and go to the `kv-server` directory
 5. `cargo test --package kv-server --test test client -- --exact`

-Now you get a interactive client:
+Now you got a interactive client:

 ```text
 λ: put 1 1